Santana Lopez: Season 3

+Season 4

 In season four, Santana is attending the University of Louisville in Kentucky on a cheerleading scholarship.
 She and Brittany make attempts at a long-distance relationship, although they break up when they agree it won't work in "The Break Up".
 Santana comes by McKinley to help out with the school musical in "Glease" and again for Thanksgiving and to help New Directions prepare for the upcoming Sectionals competition in "Thanksgiving".
 As a mentor, she works with Marley Rose (Melissa Benoist).
 Santana suspects something is wrong with her, and later finds laxatives in Marley's backpack.
-She confronts Quinn that she suspects cheerleader, glee clubber and Quinn's apprentice, Kitty Wilde (Becca Tobin), is trying to deliberately hurt Marley.
+She confronts Quinn that she suspects cheerleader, glee clubber, and Quinn's apprentice, Kitty Wilde (Becca Tobin), is trying to deliberately hurt Marley.
 She is present for the Sectionals performance, and her suspicions appear to be confirmed when Marley collapses on stage due to starvation and anxiety.

 She visits Ohio for Christmas in "Glee, Actually" and visits Kurt and Rachel in New York in the episode "Naked".

 After a jealous unsuccessful attempt to break up her exes Sam and Brittany in "Diva", Santana realizes she belongs in New York with Rachel and Kurt and moves in with them.
 In "I Do" she and Quinn sleep together at Will and Emma's wedding, which they agree was a fun one-time experimentation for Quinn.
 Later, Kurt and Rachel are shown attempting to adjust to Santana, who is making herself at home in the loft a little too quickly for their comfort.
 In "Girls (and Boys) On Film", Santana later confronts Rachel about a used pregnancy test she found in the garbage, causing Rachel to break down in Santana's arms.

 In "Feud", Santana takes Rachel to the doctor, where they discover her pregnancy was a false alarm.
 However, Santana also learns that Rachel's boyfriend, Brody Weston, is a gigolo.
 She confronts Brody over this and eventually informs Finn, who tries to scare Brody into leaving town.
 Later she tells Rachel the truth herself, for which Rachel is ultimately grateful, in "Guilty Pleasures".